 - Add onion and saute until onion turns slightly yellow, 4-5 minutes.

 - Add garlic and saute until fragrant, about 1 minute more.

 - Add the tomatoes and simmer gently for about 10 minutes.
 Use a potato masher to partly puree the tomatoes and the onions.

-- Stir in the olives, pickled jalapeños, capers and seasonings except for the parsley.
+- Stir in the olives, pickled jalapeños, capers, broth and seasonings except for the parsley.
+If you want extra sauce, add the reserved juice from the tomatoes.
 Simmer for another 5 minutes.